Quickstart: Set up continuous end-to-end testing with Microsoft Playwright Testing Preview

 Caution

-With Microsoft Playwright Testing, you get charged based on the number of total test minutes.
-If you're a first-time user or getting started with a free trial, you might start with running a single test at scale instead of your full test suite to avoid exhausting your free test minutes.
+With Microsoft Playwright Testing, you get charged based on the number of total test minutes and test result published.
+If you're a first-time user or getting started with a free trial, you might start with running a single test at scale instead of your full test suite to avoid exhausting your free test minutes and test results.

 After you validate that the test runs successfully, you can gradually increase the test load by running more tests with the service.